From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Each classification appears as a colored dot on task cards in the Kanban board: green, yellow, orange, red, gray.
 At a glance, you know which agents are humming along and which need attention.

 Why does this matter?
 Because the most common failure mode in production AI isn't bad output.
 It's overwhelmed humans.
 Teams get flooded with thousands of daily approvals and log messages.
 Alert fatigue sets in.
 Someone switches to "auto-approve" -- and the careful governance you built evaporates.
 Witness turns that chaos into five colored dots and actionable signals.
-Five dots.
-Twelve leashes.
+Five colored dots.
 One glance.

 Natural Language Interfaces: From Terminal to Anywhere